tmduy/README.md/README.md

 ### Hi there, I'm MDuy Tran. 👋
 ## I'm senior student!
 - 🌱 I’m currently learning Embedded System and Full-Stack Development.
-- 👯 I’m looking to collaborate with other developers.
+- 👯 I’m looking foward to collaborate with other developers.

 ### Languages and Tools: